Local government in Dublin: Establishment of Howth

 Howth became an urban district in 1919, having formerly been within the rural district of North Dublin.

 Local Government (Ireland) Act 1919

 The Local Government (Ireland) Act 1919 introduced the system of proportional representation by means of the single transferable vote to Irish local elections.
 This ended the use of wards in the city and district electoral divisions in the county as electoral areas.
 However, they continued to be used and defined as fundamental geographical units, both to define the borough electoral areas and county electoral areas, and as census tracts.

 Local Government (Dublin) Act 1930

-The administration of the both the city and county of Dublin was altered by the Local Government (Dublin) Act 1930:
+The administration of both the city and the county of Dublin was altered by the Local Government (Dublin) Act 1930: